okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 **Learning outcomes**

-* Understand common set up steps for implementing an Okta Event or Inline Hook.
+* Understand common set up steps for implementing an Okta event or inline hook.
 * Understand how to use these steps when running the example hook code in the accompanying guides.

 **What you need**